NCATS-Tangerine/translator-api-registry/.github/ISSUE_TEMPLATE/a_data_source_wanted.md

 **Example statement**

 _Enter one or more examples of statements/edges you would expect to retrieve using this source.
-For example, "aldehydes exacerbates Fanconi anemia"_
+For example, "aldehydes exacerbates Fanconi anemia".
+In future this could be used to drive integration tests_

  * EXAMPLE 1: ...
  * EXAMPLE 2: ...

+**Preferred format or ingest method**

+_How would you prefer to get the data?
+Via API or Data dump that can be ingested into your KG?
+Would you prefer a smart API registry entry, a neo4j dump, biolink-compliant CSV/RDF/JSON that can be loaded with KGX?_

+ * METHOD: ...

 **Usage**